fscelliott/docsdonewell/_posts/2025-05-20-ai-assisted-developer-advocate-blogging.md

 - Rewrote a heavily hallucinated conclusion ('signup for a free account for $100/month!')

-Even with this substantial editorial process, Claude still roughly halved the time I'd normally spend on a post like this.
+Even with this editorial process, Claude still roughly halved the time I'd normally spend on a post like this.
 I expect it to save me even more time in future, since I spent a lot of that time on reusable Claude project configuration.